Texas Success Initiative

-- A transfer student with approved coursework may be exempted from one, two or all three sections of the TSI.
-A student should bring a transcript(s) to a counselor for evaluation to determine if they are exempt, or need to take all or parts of the TSI.
+- A transfer student with approved coursework may be exempted from one or both sections of the TSIA2.
+A student should bring a transcript(s) to a counselor for evaluation to determine if they are exempt, or need to take one or both section(s) of the TSIA2.
 This should be done well in advance so as not to delay registration.

-- Certain technical programs may not require TSI testing.
-Please check with your academic counselor to determine the need for testing.
+- Certain technical programs may not require TSIA2 testing.

-- Dual credit students should contact firstname.lastname@example.org or email@example.com for exemption information.
+- Dual credit students should contact the Dual Credit Office for exemption information.

 Is There Material I Can Study to Prepare for the TSI?

 Click the site descriptions below to access the practice links provided by the College Board